12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 5. Aloe Vera Gel

 Aloe vera is well known for its soothing and anti-inflammatory properties.
 It contains enzymes that gently exfoliate dead skin cells from the scalp, while anthraquinone compounds provide antifungal and antibacterial action.
-It is especially effective for dandruff caused by scalp inflammation or mild fungal infections.
+As a natural dandruff remedy, it is especially effective for inflammation-driven or mild fungal dandruff.

 How to use: